 4. Dry Out Cold Sores

 Rubbing alcohol is great for drying out cold sores which, in turn, could help speed up the healing process.
 Place a cotton ball with a small amount of rubbing alcohol onto the cold sore for a few seconds.
+When you do this, don’t be surprised to feel a slight sting.

 5. Destroy Unwanted Pests